Kroxeal/Modsen_practice/dublicate_images/README.md

 ## About The Project
-This programm allows you to find dublicaties of images using imagehash.
+This program allows you to find duplicates of images using imagehash.